webrian/QGIS-processing-algorithms/README.md

 ### Motivation

-While [QGIS](https://github.com/qgis/QGIS) features an user-friendly and sophisticated [georeferencer](https://docs.qgis.org/testing/en/docs/user_manual/working_with_raster/georeferencer.html) for raster files with different transformation options, it lacks a similar tool for vector layers.
+~~While [QGIS](https://github.com/qgis/QGIS) features an user-friendly and sophisticated [georeferencer](https://docs.qgis.org/testing/en/docs/user_manual/working_with_raster/georeferencer.html) for raster files with different transformation options, it lacks a similar tool for vector layers.~~ QGIS features a native vector georeferencer since version 3.26.
 The GDAL/OGR library provides the gcp options to georeference vector layers with polynominal transformations.
 But there is still an option missing to reference data with a 4-parameter Helmert transformation with estimated parameters using the least square fitting.
 This QGIS processing script should fill this gap.

 ### Installation

-1. download the Python scripts
+1. download the Python script
 2. open Processing Toolbox in QGIS
 3. select "Open Existing Script" in the Processing Toolbox menu
 4. select the scripts HelmertTransformationProcessing.py and/or PolynominalTransformationProcessing.py